-In addition to the media test preparation protocol comparisons, the comparisons of exposure duration and chemistry approaches the Committee also considered the strengths and weaknesses of three approaches that have been used to quantify the toxicity of water-oil mixtures and arguments that have been made to support the use of toxic units.
-The toxic unit approach as advocated in this chapter implicitly assumes that: (1) the toxic compounds can be identified, (2) that their toxicity as individual compounds is known, and (3) then if toxicity is estimated, it is under a baseline minimal toxicity that does not account for the known specific mechanisms of PAHs and heterocyclic aromatics.
-All other dose metrics have the same requirements-only the identified components with known concentrations can be added together into TPAH and TPH.
+In addition to its comparisons of media test preparation protocols, exposure durations, and chemistry approaches, the committee also considered the strengths and weaknesses of three approaches that have been used to quantify the toxicity of water-oil mixtures and arguments that have been made to support the use of TUs.
+The TU approach as advocated in this chapter implicitly assumes that (1) the toxic compounds can be identified; (2) their toxicity as individual compounds is known; and (3) if toxicity is then estimated, it is under a baseline minimal toxicity that does not account for the known specific mechanisms of PAHs and heterocyclic aromatics.
+All other dose metrics have the same requirements-that is, only the identified components with known concentrations can be added together into TPAH and TPH.
 Dose metrics based on known specific mechanisms need to be applicable to the evaluation of the toxicity of oil-water mixtures.
-A test of the utility of the TLM and toxic units for the prediction of chronic toxic units has been published (Redman et al., 2017).
-A comparison of predicted and observed no effect loadings (NOEL; Figure 5, Redman et al., 2017) and the observed dose responses versus chromic toxic units (Figure 6, Redman et al., 2017) demonstrates
+A test of the utility of the target lipid model (TLM) and TUs for the prediction of chronic TUs has been published (Redman et al., 2017).
+A comparison of predicted and observed "no effect loadings" (Redman et al., 2017, Figure 5) and the observed dose responses versus chronic TUs (Redman et al., 2017, Figure 6) demonstrates the extent to which the TLM-TU model incorporated into PETROTOX correctly reproduces observed toxicity.